 - It simply takes more energy to remove more moisture, just as if water were being removed with buckets from a pond versus a lake.

-- Encapsulation is a green trend that has minimal costs, improves air quality and saves up to 18% on HVAC utility costs.
+- Encapsulation is a green trend that has minimal costs, improves air quality and saves up to 18% on HVAC utility costs, see this review.

 Wasted Unused Space